Fellowships & Grants

 All application materials must be submitted in English.
 Applications submitted via fax machine will not be considered.

 It is essential to make your project clear to individuals outside your own field and to explain its broader implications.
-The elements requested below should be incorporated into the text:
+The following elements should be addressed in the proposal:

-- a detailed description of the topic and its importance beyond the interests of the specific field of study;
+- a detailed description of the topic and its importance;

 - the originality of the proposed study (explain what makes the project distinctive);